top of page

 3. Selmer Truvoice Echo 300 MkII

-This is from a hand drawn diagram marked "Drg No. 2229" and "Part No. D69".
+This is from a hand drawn diagram marked "Drg No. 2229" "Part No. D69".
 It shows the bias oscillator as an EL84 (odd) whereas the earlier versions used an ECF82.

 selmer echo 300.jpg